What Does it Take to Be an Occupational Health or Safety Specialist?

 What is the Average Salary of an Occupational Health or Safety Specialist

-The typical yearly salary for Occupational Health and Safety Specialists is somewhere between $42,450 and $108,520.
+The average yearly salary of an Occupational Health or Safety Specialist ranges between $42,450 and $108,520.

 Occupational Health and Safety Specialists who work in Rhode Island, District of Columbia, or California, make the highest salaries.

-How much do Occupational Health and Safety Specialists make in different U.S. states?
+How much do Occupational Health and Safety Specialists make in each U.S. state?

 State | Annual Mean Salary |